mfrans1/mfrans1.github.io/_pages/about.md

 # I'm Mees, an environmental data scientist

 <div style="text-align: left;">
 I love bringing together data science and climate.
 This website showcases some of my research, projects, or anything else I want to share with the world.
+Whether its field work, machine learning, or high-performance computing; I love it all.
+Enjoy looking around the website and what I have been up to.
 </div>

 <div style="text-align: center;">